AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 Since the negative sampling and the hierarchical softmax are used in the Word2Vec model, it trains much faster and can be used as a vectorization technique with the semantic meaning consideration.

+# Adavantages Of Word2Vec
+   * The idea is very intuitive, which transforms the unlabled raw corpus into labeled data (by mapping the target word to its context word), and learns the      representation of words in a classification task.
+   * The mapping between the target word to its context word implicitly embeds the sub-linear relationship into the vector space of words, so that relationships like “king:man as queen:woman” can be infered by word vectors.
+   * Easy to understand and implement

+Disadvantages:

+   * The sub-linear relationships are not explicitly defined.
+There is little theoretical support behind such characteristic.
+   * The model could be very difficult to train if use the softmax function, since the number of categories is too large (the size of vocabulary).
+Though   approxination algorithms like negative sampling (NEG) and hierarchical softmax (HS) are proposed to address the issue, other problems happen.
+For example, the word vectors by NEG are not distributed uniformally, they are located within a cone in the vector space hence the vector space is not sufficiently utilized.

 ## **Glove (Global Vectors For Word Representation)**